Friday, April 26, 2024

 - Eric Weinstein, Hedge Fund Manager and Mathematical Physicist

-One of the troubling, saddening, and not-so-commonly-known things about our historic place in the arc of human technological advancement is that the intrinsic value of human labor is diminished.
+One of the troubling, saddening, and not-so-commonly-known things about our historic place in the arc of human technological advancement and the evolution of capitalism is that the intrinsic value of human labor is diminished.

 In public discourse, we often blame the social problem of 'affordability' somewhat accurately: it's inflation, bureaucracy, greed, that make things expensive.
 This exists alongside the truth that technology makes things cheaper and our lives better.
 It does.
-Capitalists in superior competitive positions love technology, because they can leverage it to dominate their industries and competitors.
+Capitalists in superior competitive positions love technology, because they can leverage it to dominate their industries and competitors, and to amplify their wealth.
 But at what cost?

 I will argue herein that the cost of technological advancement is to our culture and lifestyle, our health and happiness.
+At the core of growing wealth disparity is an unseen truth: technology replaces skills, thereby diminishing the intrinsic value of human labor, fortifying a techno-feudal caste system of displaced workers, tech workers, and tech owners.
 There is a ghost in the machine.

 To understand this conclusion, let's start with this simple truth: the wealth of a population or organization or ultimately an individual is limited by markets, because people won't buy what they don't want or need.
 If a technology was invented that allowed Nestle, for instance, to make a trillion dollars worth of chocolate bars with only one employee and dominate the market for chocolate bars, they still would only produce as much as people will buy, because the market for chocolate bars is only so much.
 Where are they going to store the extra bars?
 The cost of the excess product would reach a natural asymptotic utility.
 The owners of Nestle, therefore, will only win the wealth of the market value, and no more.